-Mr. Markham served as the Chairman of our Board of Directors until his resignation in March 2013 and a replacement has not been elected and Mr. Jones serves as Chief Executive Officer.
+Mr. Jones serves as Chief Executive Officer.
+Mr. Markham served as the Chairman of our Board of Directors until his resignation in March 11, 2013.
+A replacement Chairman has not been elected to date.
 We believe the separation of offices is beneficial because a separate chairman (i) can provide the Chief Executive Officer with guidance and feedback on his performance, (ii) provides a more effective channel for the Board to express its views on management, (iii) allows the chairman to focus on shareholder interests and corporate governance while the Chief Executive Officer leads the Company's strategy development and implementation.
-As Mr. Markham has significant senior level pharmaceutical industry experience, he was particularly well suited to serve as Chairman and his replacement will likely be similarly qualified.
+It is our intention to seek to add to our Board additional members having significant senior level pharmaceutical experience, and that one of such additional Board members will be entrusted by the Board to serve as Chairman.